rpianezza/GenomeDelta/walkthrough.md

     for bam_file in folder/*.sorted.bam; do base_name=$(basename "$bam_file" .sorted.bam); file="$base_name"; bash main.sh --bam "$bam_file" --fa assembly.fa --of folder_path/"$file" --t 20; done

+These commands will generate a separate folder for each of the input files.

+## Output files

+- `unmapped.fasta` -\> FASTA containing all the sequences with coverage lower than `--min_cov` (default = 2) and longer than `--min_len`
+  (default = 1000 bases), merged together if their distance is lower than `--d` (default = 100 bases).

+- `unmapped.bed` -\> Chromosome, starting and ending positions of the sequences collected in `unmapped.fasta`.

+- `unmapped.blast` -\> Output of the self BLAST of `unmapped.fasta`
+  against itself.
+This file is then used by the program to find the repetitive clusters of sequences.

+- `candidates.fasta` -\> Consensus sequences of the repetitive clusters.
+  Represents a list of candidates of the invading TEs, to be further investigated.

+- `clusters` -\> This folder contains, for each of the repetitive clusters found:

+  - a **FASTA** file containing all the sequences clustering together.
+  - a **MSA** (multiple sequence alignment) of the cluster sequences, performed using MUSCLE.
+  - the **consensus** sequence of the cluster, then concatenated with the other consensus into the **candidates.fasta** output.

 ## Step-by-step explanation of GenomeDelta’s workflow

 1)  Mapping the FASTQ old genome to the FASTA recent assembly (tools: